 Employee attrition was always one of the primary challenges faced by BPO companies, even the major ones.
 And as time passes the attrition rates only get higher.
 It seems that that the BPO companies have yet to find out ways to ensure jobs for their employees.

 The scenario repeats itself.
-BPO companies employ new people, devote time and resources to enable a smooth onboarding process, the market demand for that specific work diminishes and BPO companies are forced to let go these employees.
-This significantly increases the time and money spent on training the new employees.
+BPO companies employ new people, devote time and resources to enable a smooth onboarding process, the market demand for that specific work diminishes, and BPO companies are forced to let go of these employees.
+This significantly increases the time and money spent on training new employees.

 In addition, there are also specific health concerns tied to this line of business.
 As you know, BPO companies are spread around the globe and they don’t apply any geographical restrictions when it comes to both their clients and employees.
 This means that people working in this industry may be forced to work on an erratic time table, thus resulting in major health concerns for these employees.

 All of the things that we have mentioned so far impact the branding strategy of the BPO companies and their future on the market.
 With so many variables in the market, it becomes next to impossible for BPO companies to develop a long-term branding strategy, which significantly slows down the brand equity building momentum.

 In any case, these companies are forced to invest so much more than the other ones in their branding efforts if they want to become recognizable on the worldwide BPO market.
 High employee attrition rates result in many unhappy ex-employees, which increases the chances of negative word-of-mouth.

 Maybe this is the reason why there are dozens of BPO companies out there and only a few of them have established themselves as major players on the market.

 In the end, all the players in the BPO industry should consider taking a closer look at the successful BPO companies and try to give their best to identify which practices have helped these businesses succeed.
 Maybe the solution remains hidden in all the metadata that’s piled up over the years.